tldr-pages/tldr/pages/common/bundletool-validate.md

 # bundletool validate

-> Command-line tool to manipulate Android Application Bundles.
+> Manipulate Android Application Bundles.
 > More information: <https://developer.android.com/studio/command-line/bundletool>.

 - Verify a bundle and display detailed information about it: